pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/deploy-ingress/deploy-ingress.md

 In this lab, you will:

-*
+* Install Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)
+* Update the Ingress Routes to Access the Application and Admin Console

 ### Prerequisites

-## Task Installtion of Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud In
+## Task 1: Installtion of Ingress Controller to the Oracle Container Engine for Kubernetes (OKE) on Oracle Cloud Infrastructure (OCI)

 1. Click *Ingress Controller*.
 You can see some pre-filled values, let it remain the same and click *Install Ingress Controller*.
     ![Install Ingress Controller](images/InstallIngressController.png)